+The WCFC is proud of the way in which our members have cared for the safety of their fellow members.
+As far as we can determine there has never been a transmission of the Covid virus attributable to a Club activity.
 The Wings of Carolina continues to fly and train during the global pandemic, however we respect the danger it presents.
 Aviation is in many ways about risk assessment and mitigation and we bring these same practices to protecting our members.
-We have instigated a number of preventive measures and we ask visitors and new members to abide by those measures and respect themselves and our other members.
-Please see the Policies and Procedures instituted by the club to protect our members.
-If you choose to fly with the club, you will be asked to sign a Release of Liability, which can easily be accomplished through Docusign.
+Beginning in 2020 we instigated a number of preventive measures and asked our members to abide by precautions that have prevented viral transmission at the Club.
+Those Policies and Procedures are detailed here and we asked our members to sign a Release of Liability .
+Now in the fall of 2023, as the prevalence of Covid has diminished, we no longer require those measures.
 The club has always been a friendly place, where the door is always open and visitors are always welcome.
-We are still of that spirit, but we must now be more careful about traffic in our facility, so we will be very happy to schedule a visit to the club, where you can see our facility and our fleet and ask questions about the club.
-To schedule that visit, please email “email@example.com“.
-These measures are for your protection and the protection of our other members, staff, and instructors.
-We look forward to the day when they will no longer be necessary.
+We are still of that spirit and we will be very happy to schedule a visit to the club, where you can see our facility and our fleet and ask questions about the club.
+To schedule that visit, please email “firstname.lastname@example.org“.

 I have some questions.
 Where can I find additional information?

 Telephone the club at 919-776-2003.
 (Choose option #1 to route to one of several club members who will be glad to discuss flight training at the club.
 To ring the club Flight Center itself, choose option #2.)
 Email me at the address below.
 Visit the club at Raleigh Executive Jetport (formerly Sanford – Lee County Airport) in northern Lee County.
 Saturday and Sunday afternoons, we will usually have a volunteer club member on duty at the club to greet visitors and discuss the club.
-(Please see the above precautions in the time of the coronavirus.)
-Any club member will be happy to tell you about his or her experiences as a pilot.
+Any club member will be happy to tell you about his or her experiences as a pilot or as a Club member.
 Flying is a challenge, an accomplishment, a thrill, a discipline, and, above all, a grand adventure.
 For many of us it has become a passion.

 George F. Scheer